grpc/grpc.io/content/docs/quickstart/kotlin.md

 ### Update and run the application

-When we recompile the example, normal compilation will regenerate `HelloWorldProtoGrpcKt.kt`, which contains our generated gRPC client and server classes.
+When we recompile the example, normal compilation will regenerate `HelloWorldGrpcKt.kt`, which contains our generated gRPC client and server classes.
 This also regenerates classes for populating, serializing, and retrieving our request and response types.